zerovm/zerocloud/doc/Hacking.md

     ```

     We then insert the filter into the main pipeline.
 Here we inserted
-    it just before the final `proxy-server` filter:
+    the `proxy-query` filter just before the final `proxy-server`
+    filter:

     ```ini
     [pipeline:main]